Doctorate of Business Administration (DBA) | Saint Mary's MN Skip to Main Content

 • International English Language Testing System (IELTS) with a minimum score of 6.0

-• Duolingo with a minimum score of 100.
+• Manchester Exam with a minimum score of 360

-• brief description of the applicant’s background, training, and experience; and
+a. brief description of the applicant’s background, training, and experience and,

-• statement indicating the career goals of the applicant and their reasons for seeking admission to the program; and
+b. statement indicating the career goals of the applicant and their reasons for seeking admission to this program and,

-• description of the areas the applicant considers to be their strengths and areas in which the applicant wishes to develop greater strengths and abilities; and
+c. description of the areas which the applicant considers to be their strengths and areas in which the applicant wishes to develop greater strengths and abilities and,

-• Two letters of recommendation that verify professional and/or volunteer experience and academic ability.
+One letter of recommendation that verifies professional and/or volunteer experience and academic ability

 Saint Mary’s University of Minnesota